What is the Best Christmas Tree Flocking Powder? Putting it to the Test

 The two contenders in this test are my beloved SnoFlock and Flock in a Box, which is a flocking powder made by Sno-Bond.

-I chose these two flocking powders to test because they are by far the most popular on Amazon and they both have very strong reviews.
+I chose these two flocking powders to test because they are by far the most popular on Amazon, they have been around the longest, and they both have very strong reviews.

 I purposefully am not testing any flocking sprays today because they just aren’t that great for flocking a Christmas tree.
-They’re good for adding some fake snow to your windows, but they do not give you that realistic textured flocking that you want on your Christmas tree.
+They may be good for adding some fake snow to your windows, but they won’t give you that realistic textured flocking that you want on your Christmas tree.

 For this test, I purchased a five pound box of each flock and bought two identical mini Christmas trees to test them on.